-Are you using Remarketing Lists for Search Ads in your AdWords campaigns?
+Are you using Remarketing Lists for Search Ads in your Google Ads campaigns?
 Many marketers don’t because they think RLSAs are too difficult to understand and implement.
 However, they are a goldmine of opportunities because they are used to target audiences who previously visited your website.
 Here’s how you can set up RLSA lists and run RLSA specific remarketing campaigns.

 RLSA ads show up only when users are once again searching for products or services related to your business on Google’s search engine.